 I have shared a Manhattan recipe before, and it’s a great recipe.
 But it is also a few years old, and as I’ve aged, my tastes and understanding of cocktails have changed.
-In general, I now tend to prefer cocktails that are less sweet.
+My friend was also lucky enough to stay in the Crowne Plaza Times Square Manhattan and experience the nightlife and have a Manhattan in Manhattan!
+She told me all about the cocktails they do there which inspired me to make some changes.
+That and I now tend to prefer cocktails that are less sweet.
 The “perfect” Manhattan reflects that.
 The perfect Manhattan replaces half of the sweet vermouth with dry vermouth.
 It’s a simple substitution, but it makes the difference between a cocktail that coats your mouth, and one that’s easy to sip without feeling icky.

 Perfect Manhattan (makes 2)